Small Business Deduction (SBD)

 You can get a reduced tax rate on your first $500, 000 in revenues if you own a Canadian-controlled small business corporation.

-- A taxable capital business limit reduction is applied if the taxable capital employed in Canada is between $10 million and $15 million.
+- This $500,000 business limit is reduced if the combined taxable capital employed in Canada of the corporation and associated corporations is between $10 million and $15 million.

 $ 25,000